 As per the terms of indentured servitude, more and more former laborers had become landowners themselves.
 The lands of these later owners were further inland and considered of less worth than those on the coast, however, and more vulnerable to attacks by natives whose traditional homes were being overrun by more and more settlers.
 One of these later landowners, Nathaniel Bacon (l.
 1647-1676 CE), raised a revolt (Bacon's Rebellion) in 1676 CE, demanding the slaughter or relocation of Native Americans in the region and the overthrow of Governor William Berkeley (l.
 1605-1677 CE) whose administration he claimed was corrupt in favor of the older, coastal landowners and the natives.

 Bacon and his followers burned Jamestown, forcing Berkeley and his supporters to flee the town, but before he could do more, he died of dysentery and the rebellion failed.
-The revolt ended indentured servitude, and the increased need for laborers encouraged the slave trade.
+The revolt ended indentured servitude, the increased need for laborers encouraged the slave trade, and Native Americans were further denied land and civil rights.
 Jamestown was rebuilt but, when the statehouse accidentally caught fire again in 1698 CE, the colonial capital was moved to the area known as the Middle Plantation, later Williamsburg, and Jamestown was eventually abandoned.
 Its legacy continued, however, as more slaves were brought from West Africa and more of the Native Americans were forced from their land into reservations to make room for more colonists pursuing the same American dream that had drawn the first to the land of plenty.